 Also recognising the potential of NFTs is Neuno, founded by Natalie Johnson.
 Bridging the gap between the real world and NFTs, Neuno is encouraging the fashion industry to enter a digital utopia where one can own a unique piece of what they call “fashion history”.

-“I think brands are open to exploring new ways to create new revenue streams and keen to stay relevant for the future generations, and going digital really is the stepping stone to that”, said Johnson to Forbes.
+“I think brands are open to exploring new ways to create new revenue streams and keen to stay relevant for the future generations and going digital is the stepping stone to that”, said Johnson to Forbes.

 The NFT marketplace I find most exciting is Metajuku.
 It is a virtual mall and the brainchild of Janine Yorio.
 A fund manager for digital real estate developer Republic Realm, Yorio’s Metajuku is located in the Metaverse Decentraland, a virtual space that invites customers to enter storefronts, browse virtual NFT products and make purchases.
 Besides Decentraland, other online marketplaces are Cryptovoxels, Somnium Space and The Sandbox.

-With regulations in this area still evolving, Dylan Hunzeker, an investor at Struck Capital Crypto, is confident that “in the near future, there will be numerous marketplaces for NFTs, in the same way that there are multiple stores for goods and services”.
+With regulations in this area still evolving, Dylan Hunzeker, an investor at Struck Capital Crypto, is confident that “shortly, there will be numerous marketplaces for NFTs, in the same way that there are multiple stores for goods and services”.

 Exclusive Drops Breaking Barriers